sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 # Deployment Overview

+We highly recommend signing up for a Sourcegraph Cloud instance through [Sourcegraph Cloud](../../cloud/index.md) due to the nature of complications when maintaining a Sourcegraph instance.
+A Sourcegraph Cloud instance is a single-tenant instance that is managed entirely by Sourcegraph.

+For people who would like to self-host their Sourcegraph instances, we recommend deploying from a [Soucegraph AWS AMI](/aws-ami.md).

-Sourcegraph supports two main deployment types: [Docker Compose](docker-compose/index.md) and [Kubernetes](kubernetes/index.md).
+In general, Sourcegraph supports two main deployment types for self-host instances: [Docker Compose](docker-compose/index.md) and [Kubernetes](kubernetes/index.md).
 Each deployment type will require a different level of investment and technical understanding.
 What works best depends on the needs and desired outcomes for your business.

 If you aren't currently working with our Customer Engineering team, this overview will provide a high-level view of what's available and needed depending on the deployment type you choose.